OpenNaja/ACSE/README.md

 # Awesome Cobra Script Extender (ACSE)
+The Awesome Cobra Script Extender (ACSE) is a tool used by many Cobra engine mods that expands scripting capabilities and adds additional functionality to the games developed by Frontier.

 ### Disclaimer
 - Remember to backup all mod files and stock files.
 Any patches will reset or break the mods and will need to be redone and re-released.